bradgarropy/dailytexascountry.com/content/posts/to-be-loved-by-you/index.md

 Maybe I'm right, maybe I'm wrong
 Finding out why shouldn't take this long
 Easier said that done I guess
-I'm a litle bit harder to love than the rest
+I'm a little bit harder to love than the rest
 Why does this have to be so hard
 Doing my best to hold your heart
 And I, I'll never let it go again